DZBohan/neuron_type_foundation_model/README.md

 	* Example values from the first 10 cells.

+## Program 3: s3_h5adMergeCheck.py

+This script is designed to verify the consistency of cell identifiers between a single-cell expression dataset stored in an .h5ad file and a metadata table stored in a .csv file.

+By previewing cell barcodes and labels from both sources, I can quickly check whether the metadata aligns correctly with the AnnData object.

+2. parameters

+* Anndata: Its .obs_names field holds the unique identifiers (cell barcodes) for each cell.

+* cell_metadata.csv: It must include at least cell_barcode: the unique identifier for each cell, expected to match the AnnData .obs_names; and cell_label: cell type or other categorical information for each cell.

+3. Outputs

+The script prints quick previews to the terminal for verification:

+* obs_names example: the first 5 cell barcodes from the AnnData file.

+* cell_label example: the first 5 labels from the metadata CSV.

+* cell_barcode example: the first 5 barcodes from the metadata CSV.

+These outputs allow me to check whether the cell_barcode column in the metadata matches the obs_names in the .h5ad file.

+## Program 4: s4_h5adCluster.py

+This script subsets a single-cell Anndata stored in an .h5ad file based on metadata information.

+It selects specific clusters (given by their IDs in the metadata) and creates a smaller AnnData object containing only the cells from those clusters.

+Each selected cluster is annotated with a subtype label, and the subset is saved as a new .h5ad file.

+1. Parameters

+* --adata (.h5ad): The input AnnData file containing the single-cell expression matrix.

+* --meta (.csv): Metadata table providing cell annotations.
+Must contain at least:

+* obsname-col (default: cell_label): matches adata.obs_names for alignment.

+* label-col (default: cluster_alias): specifies cluster IDs.

+* --obsname-col (optional, default=cell_label): Column in the metadata that exactly matches the cell identifiers in the .h5ad file.

+* --label-col (optional, default=cluster_alias): Column in the metadata containing cluster IDs.

+* --ids (required): Comma-separated list of cluster IDs to keep (e.g., 2523,210).

+* --out (.h5ad): Path to save the output subset AnnData file.

+2. Outputs

+* A subset .h5ad file that contains only the cells belonging to the specified clusters.

+* A new column subtype is added to obs, where each selected cluster is labeled (e.g., cluster_2523, cluster_210).

+## Program 5: s5_subh5adCheck.py

+This script provides a quick diagnostic summary of a subset .h5ad file.

+It automatically detects the cluster annotation column in obs, counts how many cells belong to specific clusters (2523 and 210), and optionally checks these counts restricted to the Cerebral cortex region.

+Finally, it reports the file size.

+1. Parameters

+This script does not take command-line arguments; instead, key inputs are hard-coded:

+* PATH (string): Path to the .h5ad file to inspect.

+* obs columns (inside the file): The script automatically scans for one of these cluster-like columns: ["cluster", "subtype", "cluster_alias", "cluster_label", "label"].
+The first match is used.

+* anatomical_division_label (optional column in obs): If present, the script further restricts analysis to cells from the Cerebral cortex only.

+2. Outputs

+Printed summary to console, including:

+* Total number of cells in the dataset.

+* Number of cells in cluster_2523 and cluster_210.

+* Name of the cluster column used and example values.

+* If available: counts restricted to the Cerebral cortex.

+* File size of the .h5ad in human-readable units (e.g., MB, GB).

+## Program 6: s6_subh5adRegion.py

+## Program 7: s7_makeUnique.py

+## Program 8: s8_cellGeneCrop.py

 ## Program 9: s9_fModelMain.py

 This script performs pre-training of a Transformer-based foundation model on a single-cell RNA-seq dataset.